AVL Support Knowledge Base

 Once you name the file, select the newly imported preset from the preset dropdown.

-Media Encoder is a powerful rendering application included with Premier.
-In it, you can encode multiple files to multiple locations while working in the background.
-The application has a queue feature which allows you to setup your render and then do it later while you are away from your computer.
+Media Encoder is a powerful rendering application included with Premier; here you can encode multiple files to multiple locations while working in the background.
+The application has a queue feature which allows you to setup your render and then do it later when you are away from your computer.

 Select File > Export > Media.

 The last thing to do is drag and drop the preset to the queue video on the left side.
-Once you drop it you'll see the preset column change to reflect the LC ProTools Preset.
+Once you drop, you will see the preset column change to reflect the LC ProTools Preset.

 Previous Article ProTools Computer: Checking/Changing Dante Interface Setting